HousewifeHacker/housewifehacker.github.com/source/src/2021_side_effects_mutability.rst

 To add further complexity (to both our objects and understanding), the object \
 types of lists, tuples, and dictionaries are container objects. \
-The items within them that are mutable are stored by reference (to the IDs), not \
+The items within them are stored by reference (to the IDs), not \
 value.
 In the following example, a tuple is an immutable type containing a \
 mutable list and an immutable integer.
 When we \
-modify the list and the integer, neither the tuple ID nor the list ID is changed, but the \
+modify the list and the integer, the \
-list inside the tuple is changed and the integer is not changed.
+value of the list inside the tuple is changed and the value of the integer is not changed.\
+The IDs of both the mutablle list and the immutable integer in the tuple are unchanged.

 .. code-block:: python